GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold build -q --dry-run

 Options:
+      --apply-profiles-recursively=true: Set to false to disable propagating profiles set by the '--profile' flag across config dependencies
       --build-concurrency=-1: Number of concurrently running builds.
 Set to 0 to run all builds in parallel.
 Doesn't violate build order among dependencies.
   -b, --build-image=[]: Only build artifacts with image names that contain the given substring.
 Default is to build sources for all artifacts
       --cache-artifacts=true: Set to false to disable default caching of artifacts